intel/neural-compressor/docs/source/tuning_strategies.md

 ### HAWQ_V2

 #### Design
 `HAWQ_V2` implements the [Hessian Aware trace-Weighted Quantization of Neural Networks](https://arxiv.org/abs/1911.03852).
-We made a small change to it by using the hessian trace to scoring the op impact and then fallback the OPs according the scoring result.
+We made a small change to it by using the hessian trace to score the op impact and then fallback the OPs according to the scoring result.

 #### Usage
-To use the `HAQW_V2` tuning strategy, your need to specific the `strategy` field with `HAQW_V2` in the `tuning_criterion` setting and provide the loss function for calculate the hessian trace.
-The `hawq_v2_loss` should be set in the filed of `hawq_v2_loss` in the `strategy_kwargs`.
+To use the `HAQW_V2` tuning strategy, user should specify the `strategy` field with `HAQW_V2` in the `TuningCriterion` and provide the loss function of model for calculating the hessian trace.
+The `hawq_v2_loss` should be set in the field of `hawq_v2_loss` in the `strategy_kwargs`.

 ```python
 from neural_compressor import config